hensyou/cf-micro-service-architecture/order-service/labs/README.md

 ```
 NOTE: You can add swaggerUI if needed.
 Instructions can be found in Lab 1.

-Let's test out the application now end point at: localhost:8084/v1/inventory.
+Let's test out the application now.
+The end point will be: localhost:8084/v1/inventory.
 You should be seeying an empty list, the first time.
 Pre-requisite:  you will need a redis instance running in your local machine.
 In case you don't have it setup, you can jump on to `Deploy to Cloud Foundry` section.

 The create endpoint should also work, from PostMan